 What is the Labyrinth?

 The labyrinth is a simple walking path used to meditate or quiet the mind.
 It is a path of reflection, contemplation and clarity.
-Labyrinths come in many sizes and patterns, but a labyrinth has only one path, it is not a maze.
+Labyrinths come in many sizes and patterns, but a labyrinth has only one path.
 The path winds throughout and becomes a mirror for where we are in our lives.
-The labyrinth is a wonderful tool for re-connecting the mind, body and spirit.
-For some, it allows self-realizations that provide peace, healing and comfort.
+The labyrinth is a wonderful tool for re–connecting the mind, body and spirit.
+For some, it allows self–realization that provides peace, healing, and comfort.

 The labyrinth is an ancient pattern found in many cultures around the world.
-Labyrinth designs were found on pottery, tablets and tiles date as far back as 4000 years.
+Labyrinth designs were found on pottery, tablets, and tiles date as far back as 4,000 years.
 Many patterns are based on spirals from nature.
 In Native American culture it is called the Medicine Wheel and Man in the Maze.
 The Celts described it as the Never Ending Circle.
 It is also called the Kabala in mystical Judaism.
-One feature they all share is that they have one path which winds in a circuitous way to the center.
+One feature they all share is that they have one path that winds in a circuitous way to the center.

-Early in Church history going on“the Way” or, later, on a“pilgrimage” to places such as Guadalupe, Czestochowa and Compostella were seen as a prayer discipline.
+Early in Church history going on “the Way” or, later, on a “pilgrimage” to places such as Guadalupe, Czestochowa and Compostella were seen as a prayer discipline.
 Processionals as prayer arose from the same understanding.
 During the Middle Ages when the Crusades closed the route of Christian pilgrims to the Holy Land, two forms of walking meditation surfaced: the “Stations of the Cross” and the labyrinth.
-Perhaps the best known labyrinth in this tradition is the one on the floor of Chartres Cathedral in France, this is the one our St. Celestine Labyrinth is based upon.
+Perhaps the best known labyrinth in this tradition is the one on the floor of Chartres Cathedral in France which is the one our St. Celestine Labyrinth is based upon.